galan/plunger/README.md

 plunger
 =======

-Simple Messaging client for the shell.
+Simple messaging client for the shell - provides basic access to messaging-providers, such as JBoss HornetQ or Apache ActiveMQ.

+With plunger you can:
+- list all available queues and topics (including the amount of messages and consumers)
+- consume/browse messages
+- put messages in a queue or topic
+- get the amount of messages or consumers for a specific destination

 Check the [wiki](https://github.com/d8bitr/plunger/wiki) for more information.

 Acknowledgement: plungers development started during work at [SEOlytics GmbH](http://www.seolytics.com)